anvlkv/a-nvlkv-xyz/README.md

 You're welcome to create derivatives of this work or any part of it as long as you share it with necessary attributions and under the same license.

 Being a project in itself this app welcomes contributions via pull requests.
-And I would be really happy to meet those who find it beneficial.
+I would be really happy to meet those who find it beneficial and willing to develop the methodology and tools.